vijayacigala/vaccine-availability-notifier/README.md

 ![image](https://user-images.githubusercontent.com/7105292/118262023-f2d2d500-b4d1-11eb-8c49-d99970521f4f.png)

-## Steps to setup cron and get notified on availibilty of vaccine (For MacOS)
+## Steps to setup cron and get notified on availibilty of vaccine
 1. Copy the scripts to a directory and note the path
 2. Setup cron(s) as below to run every minute:
 ```